KottenAlin/OutOfAmo/README.md

 - **Animation:** NPCs have animations to increase visual appeal, but excessive animation is avoided to maintain performance.
 - **Scene Division:** By dividing the game into different scenes, we reduce the number of objects the game has to handle at once, resulting in improved performance.
 - **Object Destruction:** The bullets from the Cops are destroyed after five seconds, to decrease lag.

+## Project evaluation

+### Sucesses
+- **Goal Achievement:** We successfully completed all the project requirements, delivering a game with three maps and functional mechanics for sniper gameplay.
+The game was completed on time, meeting the initial goals we set for ourselves.
+- **Early Version Delivery:** One of the strongest points of the project was our ability to develop a working prototype quickly.
+This allowed our level designers to start working on map design early in the process, ensuring that they had enough time to refine and improve the maps.

+### Lessons learned

+- **Define the Concept Early:** The initial idea for our project was too vague, which led to confusion and inconsistent interpretations within the team.
+In the future, we need to ensure that the concept is clearly defined at the outset to avoid miscommunication.

+- **Create a Project Plan:** The absence of a detailed project plan led to inefficiencies and overlapping work.
+Moving forward, we need to establish a clear plan, outlining roles, tasks, and timelines, to keep the project organized and on track.

+- **Coordinate Mechanics and Level Design:** Developing game mechanics while level design was in progress created integration challenges and merge conflicts.
+We learned that mechanics and level design should be planned in parallel but implemented in stages to avoid these issues.

+- **Standardize Asset Sources:** Using textures from different sources caused inconsistencies in the visual style of the game.
+For future projects, we need to standardize asset sources or ensure proper editing so that all assets match the visual style and function seamlessly in Unity.

+### Potential improvemnts

+- __Speedrun-Timer__  Add speedrun timer at the end showing how fast you played the game.
+- Add visuals to make it easier to find the target when shooting.
+- Make more userfriendly by giving visual or audio for several of our fuctions.
+Mainly that you have limited time and that you need items (popcorn and missile)
+- When you die it says the victim fleed the scene, it should say you died.
+- **Better GUI:** A more polished and user-friendly interface would enhance the player experience significantly.
+- **Customization and Settings:** Adding more customization options for players, such as different sniper rifles, adjustable difficulty settings, and enhanced options for game controls.
+- **Improved Grass Textures:** The grass textures in the game were not very realistic, which detracted from the overall aesthetic of the maps.
+Improving this aspect would make the game environment more immersive.
+- **More Models for Characters:** Adding a wider variety of character models, especially for NPCs, would improve the visual quality and realism of the game.
+- **Creative Gameplay Mechanics:** To increase the game's fun factor, we could introduce more creative and diverse ways of eliminating targets, adding more strategic depth and variety to gameplay.

 ## Contact